nathmota/funda-analysis/docs/index.md

 Although searching by province may return 12,000 results, for instance, Funda only makes a maximum of 666 pages accessible, as shown below.
 This equates to 9,990 entries, as each page contains 15 listings.

-Then, every 50 pages (or 750 entries), the script scrapes and records the data into a csv regarding each province.
+Then, every 50 pages (or 750 entries), the script scrapes and records the data into a CSV regarding each province.

 [See the provinces results.](https://www.funda.nl/koop/bladeren/).